whitelawcole/Golf-Predictive-Analysis/README.md

 # Golf-Web-App
-This is a Golf predictive analysis and EDA to find out which player statistics have the largest impacts on various courses.
+This is a Golf predictive analysis to find out which player statistics have the largest impacts on various courses.

 The Database was created using a SportsRadar API for statistics, a PGA Webscraper (not included) and an excel sheet exported from golfdata.com.